 We Can Negotiate With the Insurance Company

-Your personal injury lawyer will negotiate directly with the defendant’s insurance company on your behalf so you can get the settlement you deserve.
+Your personal injury lawyer will negotiate directly with the defendant’s insurance company on your behalf so that you can get the settlement you deserve.

-What Happens if Your Wrongful Death Claim Goes to Trial
+If Your Wrongful Death Claim Goes to Trial

 to find a Morris Bart office near you.